keyboard_arrow_up

 Cohesion

-The attraction of particles within a coating.
+The internal attraction between particles within a coating.

 Curing